rdrnt/tps-calls/README.md

 ## Other

-- Analytics (Google Analytics maybe?)
-- Error reporting (Probably going to use Sentry)
+- Error reporting with Sentry (semi-implemented)
 - Mapbox API key in props

 # Libraries